Chart Color Schemes

 Pacific Pines - Gaven is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-In Pacific Pines - Gaven, as per the latest Census evaluation, 78.1% of dwellings were houses, with 21.9% being other types such as semi-detached, apartments, and 'other' dwellings.
-This compares to Non-Metro Qld's 71.9% houses and 28.1% other dwellings.
+In Pacific Pines - Gaven, as per the latest Census, 78.1% of dwellings were houses with the remaining 21.9% being semi-detached homes, apartments, and other types.
+This is compared to Non-Metro Qld's figures of 71.9% houses and 28.1% other dwellings.
 The home ownership rate in Pacific Pines - Gaven was 18.8%, with mortgaged dwellings at 50.2% and rented ones at 31.0%.
-The median monthly mortgage repayment in the area was $2,000, surpassing Non-Metro Qld's average of $1,950.
-The median weekly rent figure was recorded at $470, compared to Non-Metro Qld's $435.
-Nationally, Pacific Pines - Gaven's mortgage repayments were higher than the Australian average of $1,863, while rents were substantially above the national figure of $375.
+The median monthly mortgage repayment was $2,000, higher than Non-Metro Qld's average of $1,950.
+The median weekly rent figure stood at $470, compared to Non-Metro Qld's $435.
+Nationally, Pacific Pines - Gaven's mortgage repayments were above the Australian average of $1,863, while rents were substantially higher than the national figure of $375.

 Frequently Asked Questions - Housing